yen-nguyen-thi-thanh/wtot_coclust_match/README.md

 Welcome!
-This repository contains `python` and `R` codes to run the algorithms WTOT-matching and WTOT-coclust, as presented in the paper *Optimal transport-based machine learning to match specific expression patterns in omics data* by T. T. Y. Nguyen, A. Chambaz, O. Bouaziz, W. Harchaoui and C. Neri (2021).
+This repository contains `python` and `R` codes to run the algorithms WTOT-matching and WTOT-coclust, as presented in the paper *Optimal transport-based machine learning to match specific expression patterns in omics data* by T. T. Y. Nguyen, W. Harchaoui, L. Mégret, C. Mendoza, O. Bouaziz, C. Neri, A. Chambaz (2021).
 The paper can be found [here](https://hal.archives-ouvertes.fr/hal-03293786/).

 The aim of WTOT-matching and WTOT-coclust is to learn a pattern of correspondence between two datasets in situations where it is desirable to match elements that exhibit an affine relationship (our approach accommodates *any* relationship, not necessarily affine, as long as it can be parametrized).
 In the motivating case-study, the challenge is to better understand micro-RNA regulation in Huntington's disease model mice.